NicLandajo/comfy-monitor/README.md

 Live Visual Feedback - Buttons light up with color-coded active states

-🧠 Smart Generation Management
+🧠 Smart Persistent Generation Vault

-Session-Based Storage - Store unlimited generations during your creative workflow
+Cross-Session Preservation - Your creative generations survive ComfyUI restarts and system reboots

+Unlimited Version History - Store every iteration of your work without worrying about limits during sessions

-Instant Version Cycling - Dropup menu with keyboard navigation (↑ ↓ ENTER) through all versions
+Instant Time Travel - Dropup menu with keyboard navigation (↑ ↓ ENTER) to revisit any point in your creative journey
+note: future versions might save a jason file per generation in case you need to recostruct a look, maybe saving a png frame

-Visual Generation Browser - Hover and click to load any previous generation instantly
+Visual Generation Gallery - Hover and click to instantly resurrect any previous creation

-Automatic Cleanup - Configurable limits with smart oldest-first removal
+Smart Memory Management - Configurable archive limits with intelligent oldest-first curation

+Your Creative Legacy - Everything persists until you consciously choose to clear the cache

 ⚡ Performance Engine